EpiphyYT/EpiphyYT.github.io/FromLightGunGamesToFPS.md

 ### Rez - PlaStation 2 (2001)

-Rez is a groundbreaking game that fuses shooting mechanics with music-driven gameplay, enhanced by a unique peripheral known as the Trance Vibrator, which amplifies vibration and tactile feedback.
+Rez is a groundbreaking game that fuses shooting mechanics with music-driven gameplay, enhanced by a unique peripheral known as the Trance Vibrator, which amplifies vibration and tactile feedback (Wikipedia, 2025).
 During gameplay, the player moves along predefined rails through each level, aiming and shooting at enemies that appear in sync with the rhythm and beats of the music.

 Celebrated as an innovative experimental work, Rez went beyond the conventional limits of controller vibration.
 The designer sought to merge “music games” and “shooting games” into a unified sensory experience—transforming the concept of a “game” into a medium for holistic physical and emotional immersion.
 The Trance Vibrator served as the physical embodiment of this vision, extending the game’s sensory reach beyond the screen.